Extension Logo

 Minnesota Master Naturalist volunteers help rebuild native plant communities

-A field of wild lupines (Lupinus perennis), a native Minnesota plant not to be confused with the large-leafed lupine native to western North America that has become invasive in northern Minnesota.
+A field of wild lupines (Lupinus perennis), a native Minnesota plant, should not be confused with the large-leafed lupine native to western North America that has become invasive in northern Minnesota.

 Each week throughout the summer, Minnesota Master Naturalist Bill Armstrong winds his way through the rustling grasses and flowers of Dodge Nature Center’s prairie.